plone/volto/docs/source/contributing/index.md

 ## Focus on the UI/UX implementation and upcoming challenges

 Volto is a frontend UI implementation of a CMS backend.
 We need to focus on this instead of focusing on the relationship with the backend(s).
-JavaScriot world advances quick, and we have to keep pace with it.
+JavaScript world advances quick, and we have to keep pace with it.

 React's own async (Suspense) mode it's on its way, and that will change enough things in React world and we have to keep up with these changes.